ligato/docs/docs/plugins/vpp-plugins.md

 Proxy ARP is a technique whereby a device on a subnet responds to ARP queries for the IP address of a host on a different network.
 Proxy ARP IP address ranges are defined via the respective binary API call.
 In addition, the desired interfaces must be enabled for the proxy ARP feature.

-**References**
+**References:**

-- [Proxy ARP proto][arp-proto]
+- [VPP Proxy ARP proto][L3-proto]
-- [Proxy ARP model][L3-models]
+- [VPP Proxy ARP model][L3-models]

-The Proxy ARP model is contained within the [common L3 model][l3-model] file.
-It lays out a list of IP address ranges, and another for interfaces.
+The Proxy ARP proto lays out a list of IP address ranges, and another for interfaces.
 The interface must exist in order for it to be enabled for proxy ARP.

+---

 **Proxy ARP Configuration Examples**

 **KV Data Store**

-Put the ARP data into an etcd data store using the [ARP entry key][key-reference].
+Put the ARP data into an etcd data store using the [VPP ARP entry key][vpp-key-reference].

 Example Data:
 ```json